rlabrecque/Steamworks.NET/Standalone/README.md

  * Open the Visual Studio solution (.sln) file, build both targets one for Windows and one for OSX & Linux.
 (Optional if you downloaded a prebuilt version)
  * Reference the built assembly (Steamworks.NET.dll) in your project.
  * Start coding!
 Call SteamAPI.Init() before starting up your renderer.
- * When you build your application the following files must be copied in the output dir:
+ * When you build your application the following files must be copied into the output dir:
   * - **steam_appid.txt** - Required for testing your application outside of steam. *Do not ship this to customers!*
   * - **Steamworks.NET.dll** - Make sure it's the correct version for the platform that you plan on shipping for! - When building for OSX or Linux the wrong Steamworks.NET.dll will be copied over by default, it is recommended that you create a post build script to copy the correct version.
   * Win: